Morgan “Rose” Shelor

 What has your scholarship enabled you to do?

-The scholarship will enable me to study abroad to Granada, Spain, with my Spanish professor, Rosa Lopez-Cañete.
+The scholarship enabled me to study abroad to Granada, Spain, with my Spanish professor, Rosa Lopez-Cañete.
+I spent a month this summer in Granada, taking classes at the university, exploring the city, and living with a host family.
 The Honors College and the EC Scholars program have also provided me with a network of support.
 It has allowed me to focus on my studies instead of worrying about student loans, as well.

 What special undergraduate research opportunities have you experienced at East Carolina University?